WebOfTrustInfo/rwot12-cologne/event-documents/plenaries/10-DemoAfternoon.md

 Core idea: want to be able to trust not just that a credential is signed, but *why* you care about a credential.

 Can validate VCs yourself, because the VC isn't the end point.
 It's about people attesting to the VC!
 Creating a social graph.
+Can also include additional info on how you know something, what the confidence level is.
+The point is to connect them together.

 Live example at [live.linkedtrust.us](https://live.linkedtrust.us/feed).

+## Deepkey Explorer (Arthur)

+Been considered DPKIs since working on a [DPKI paper](https://github.com/WebOfTrustInfo/rwot1-sf/blob/master/final-documents/dpki.pdf) back at RWOT1.

+Deepkey is a peer-to-peer key management system.

+Keys are used to manage keys, without using names or other identifiers.

+Can unify keys from multiple devices.